mbachmann/smallinvoice-api-parent/README.md

 - [ReceivablesTest.java](smallinvoice-api-test/src/test/java/com/example/smallinvoice/springfeign/ReceivablesTest.java)
 - [ReportingTest.java](smallinvoice-api-test/src/test/java/com/example/smallinvoice/springfeign/ReportingTest.java)

-The integration tests show some errors.
+The _integration tests_ show some errors.
 This is due to some misbehavior of the small invoice api:

-- getIsrs(): Deserialization error because of wrong date from the API
+- getIsrs(): Deserialization error because of wrong _date-time_ from the API
 - getFirstInvoice(): the filter criteria for invoices to a certain contact_id does not work properly.

 ### Project Setup

-The smallinvoice API supports two of four oauth2 flows:
+The _smallinvoice_ API supports two of four _oauth2 flows_:

 - client credentials flow
 - authorization flow

 The test project is using the `client credentials flow`.
-In oder to run the unit test, the client credentials must be created through small invoice.
+In oder to run the _unit test_, the _client credentials_ must be created through the _smallinvoice app_.

-There are two different stagings of small invoice
+There are two different stagings of _smallinvoice_:

 - The Demo staging: [https://demo-app.smallinvoice.com/](https://demo-app.smallinvoice.com/)
 - The Production staging: [https://app.smallinvoice.com/](https://app.smallinvoice.com/)